Tamarillo: Origin and regions of cultivation

+Naming

+In 1966, the New Zealand Tree Tomato Promotions Council sought to coin a new name for the fruit, after growers suspected that the name 'tree tomato' was hindering export market potential for the crop, due to confusion around how the fruit was eaten and how similar it was to garden tomatoes.
+The council found none of the pre-existing names across South America to be suitable, wanting a name that sounded subtropical, appealing, and easy to pronounce and spell in different languages.
+The name tamarillo was proposed as a sort of pseudo-Hispanicism influenced by the name of the crop tomatillo (both related in the nightshade family), but with an added Māori (thus presentably 'native') element after Tama-te-kapua, captain of the Arawa migration canoe.
+Growers overwhelmingly voted for the change, and from February 1967 the name came into wide usage across New Zealand.
+The name 'tamarillo' is not universally used, and this plant has a different name in many regions.

+It is also known as the tree tomato, tomate de árbol, tomate andino, tomate serrano, blood fruit, poor man's tomato, tomate de yuca, tomate de españa, sachatomate, berenjena, chilto (from chilltu) and tamamoro in South America, tyamtar, rambheda or rukh tamatar (lit. tree tomatoes) in Nepal, and terong Belanda (Dutch eggplant) in Indonesia.

-Plant
+Plant description

 The plant is a fast-growing tree that grows up to 5 metres.
 Peak production is reached after 4 years, and the life expectancy is about 5 to 12 years.
 The tree usually forms a single upright trunk with lateral branches.
 The flowers and fruits hang from the lateral branches.
 The leaves are large, simple and perennial, and have a strong pungent smell.
 The flowers are pink-white, and form clusters of 10 to 50 flowers.
 They produce 1 to 6 fruits per cluster.
 Plants can set fruit without cross-pollination, but the flowers are fragrant and attract insects.
 Cross-pollination seems to improve fruit set.
 The roots are shallow and not very pronounced, therefore the plant is not tolerant of drought stress and can be damaged by strong winds.
 Tamarillos will hybridize with many other solanaceae, though the hybrid fruits will be sterile, and unpalatable in some instances.